 Most of the Aryan themed works that I have examined here tended to focus on the militarist aspects of Aryanism.
-High adventure makes for exciting storytelling, however the extent of Aryanism is much farther and more diverse.
+High adventure makes for exciting storytelling, however the extent of Aryanism (and heroism) is much farther and varied.
 A key aspect that I have not yet covered would be the concept of Original Nobility, which is defined as such:

 Belief that nobility is the initial condition of all sentience, lost over time in the world.
 Implies Arya as process of reversion rather than process of advance.
 Implies high opinion towards children and their perspectives.